Pupil Leadership and Roles

 Who do they represent?

-School Council represent the views and opinions of all pupils across the whole school.
+School Council represents the views and opinions of all pupils across the whole school.

 How are these roles chosen?